Joint Commission Survey Preparation: An Operator’s Playbook for Continuous Readiness

 - EOC tour discipline.
 Eyewash stations, sprinkler clearance of 18 inches, sharps containers, hazardous materials, generator logs, fire drill critiques.
 The Life Safety surveyor will find them whether or not you do first.

 - Medication management self-checks.
 Refrigerator temps, multidose vials, look-alike/sound-alike storage, override reports, and pharmacist review timelines.
-MM.05.01.01 and MM.03.01.01 are quiet until they are loud.
+MM.01.01.03 and MM.01.02.01 are quiet until they are loud.

 - Credentialing and primary source verification cleanup.
 Run an MS chapter audit on every active provider file.
-Expired licenses and missing PSV are findings you can close before a surveyor opens the folder.
+Expired licenses and missing PSV are findings your team can close before a surveyor opens the folder.

 - Incident and grievance reconciliation.
 Every reported event traced to root cause, action, follow-up, and closure.
 Surveyors pull a sample.
 You want the trail to be boring.

 - CAPA closure with evidence.
-Open corrective actions with no closure are a signal you cannot self-correct.
+Open corrective actions with no closure signal that you cannot self-correct.
 That is exactly what the Focused Standards Assessment is supposed to surface midcycle.

 This is the gap where AccrediCulture earns its keep for the operators we serve.
 Most teams stitch six to eight systems together: a policy library in SharePoint, EOC logs in spreadsheets, credentialing in one vendor, incidents in another, chart audits in a binder, and CAPs in someone’s inbox.
 We pull those into one command center so the COO, the accreditation specialist, and the unit director are looking at the same picture.
 When the surveyor asks for the last 12 months of generator load tests at 3:14 p.m., the safety officer pulls it up at 3:15.

-What changed recently, and why a quotation from TJC matters
+What changed recently, and why TJC's own language matters

 Two recent shifts deserve naming.
-First, in 2024, TJC took a knife to its own standards.
-The Joint Commission revised accreditation standards effective July 1, 2024, eliminating more than 200 Elements of Performance that exceeded CMS Conditions of Participation or OSHA workplace safety standards.
-Less paper.
+First, TJC has taken a knife to its own standards.
+As part of Accreditation 360: The New Standard, TJC has made its accreditation and certification standards across all programs publicly available and searchable online.
+Less friction.
 More signal.
-If you have not retired your old policy crosswalks, you are training staff against EPs that no longer exist.
+If your team has not retired old policy crosswalks, you are training staff against EPs that no longer exist.

 Frequently asked questions